DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/10 Series/20 Selection/05 User Interaction.md

 ---

 To choose which series elements should be highlighted when a user selects a series, specify the **selectionMode** option.
-Just like **selectionStyle**, this option can be specified for all series in the **Chart** or for an individual series.
-Depending on the series type, the **selectionMode** option accepts different values.
-For information about them, visit the [Series Types](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types '/Documentation/ApiReference/UI_Components/dxChart/Series_Types/') section of the API reference, choose the employed series type, and refer to its **selectionMode** option description.
+Just like **selectionStyle**, this property can be specified for all series in the **Chart** or for an individual series.
+Depending on the series type, the **selectionMode** property accepts different values.
+For information about them, visit the [Series Types](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types '/Documentation/ApiReference/UI_Components/dxChart/Series_Types/') section of the API reference, choose the employed series type, and refer to its **selectionMode** property description.

 ---
 ##### jQuery